 “Put it before them briefly so they will read it, clearly so they will appreciate it, picturesquely so they will remember it and, above all, accurately so they will be guided by its light.” — Joseph Pulitzer

 While Pulitzer was speaking of newspaper articles, I find that this quote applies to my teaching style.
-As a teacher, it is my job to help students acquire knowledge and apply it to make conscientious life choices in both their work and their day-to-day lives.
+As a teacher, it is my job to help students acquire knowledge and apply it to make conscientious choices in both their schoolwork and their day-to-day lives.
 I work to make the cultivation of knowledge fun and meaningful.

+Learning is a cooperative process.
+I garner insight from students as we work together to expand their knowledge.
 Overall, I think it is important for me to be flexible and open-minded in my instruction.
-A good instructor is sensitive to the classroom atmosphere each and every day.
-In my teaching experience, I have occasionally adapted class activities on the spot to ensure that students are engaged and involved in their learning process.
+A good instructor is sensitive to the classroom atmosphere.
+I will adapt class activities on the spot to ensure that students are engaged and involved in their learning process.

 As all students are individuals, it is crucial that I recognize their own abilities and limitations and strive to create a classroom that is equitable and inclusive.
 With this recognition, I hope to foster in students the confidence and ability to excel in my classes and as future communication professionals and citizens.